isnastish/workerpool/README.md

 The rest of the data are internals and easily understandable by looking at code.

 All the logic is happening inside `processTasks()` function, which is itself is executed in a separate go routine.
-This was mainly done to add a possibility to process tasks on the background while some others still could be submitted.
+This was mainly done to add a possibility to process tasks on the background while some more still could be submitted.

+The flow is pretty straightforward, we pull tasks from a `submitQueue` and enqueue them into `workQueue`.
+Spawned workers constantly polling a work queue for available tasks and execute them.
+If the amount of workers is equal to `maxThreads` all the subsequent tasks are pushed into a `waitQueue` instead.
+No new workers are spawned until a wait queue is empty.

+###Example:

+> **IMPORTANT** Each call to `NewPool(...)` should be supplemented with `Wait()` after all the tasks have been submitted.

 ## Example
 A simple web-crawler was implemented to demonstrate the functionality of a thread pool in action.